KaustubhK94/Marathi_RAG_llamaindex/README.md

 - Clone the Repository.
 - `pip install -r requirements.txt`
 - you'll need API keys for Cohere (Embedding Model) and Vector database Datastax'astra DB along with its API endpoint.
-  - [click here](https://dashboard.cohere.com/api-keys) for Cohere API Key
+  - [click here](https://dashboard.cohere.com/api-keys) for Cohere API Key.
   - [click here](https://astra.datastax.com/org/5cbd84bf-4cde-4e36-87dd-8302ee7d8eca/database) For creating your Vector DB.
 - you need to save these API KEYS and Endpoint in a separate '.env' file.
 - Ensure that you've downloaded the weights of the huggingface model try running ***marathi_rag_app.py*** first locally.